 “The future is bright, and I’m proud to play a small part in their journey, even as an early-career professional myself,” she said.
 “I’m grateful to Bloomberg and the HBCU Taskforce for investing in the next generation of leaders and excited to see where these talented students go next.”

-FAMU students, like senior broadcast journalism major Kaylin Jean-Louis, have expressed appreciation for SJGC’s dedication to developing partnerships with major media companies like Bloomberg to create pathways to success.
+SJGC scholars like senior broadcast journalism major Kaylin Jean-Louis have expressed appreciation for SJGC’s dedication to making such opportunities available to them by developing partnerships with major media companies like Bloomberg to create pathways to success.

-Bloomberg has visited campus often to share information about professional development and career placement opportunities.
 This summer, Jean-Louis was selected to intern in New York with a focus on serving as a production assistant on Bloomberg’s “The Close” and “Balance of Power.”
-She said she had the opportunity to “work at the heart of Bloomberg TV, assisting in ENPS, pitching story ideas, greeting guests, and learning new production tools.”
+She said she had the opportunity to “work at the heart of Bloomberg TV, assisting in ENPS (Electronic News Production System), pitching story ideas, greeting guests, and learning new production tools.”

 “This experience has been transformative, both personally and professionally,” Jean-Louis said.
 “Interning at Bloomberg gave me hands-on newsroom experience that strengthened my skills as a multimedia journalist.
 I had the opportunity to connect with and learn from accomplished professionals whose advice and mentorship continue to guide me.”

-She also contributed to the company’s print side as a reporter, working closely with editors to publish her first Bloomberg article, “Hybrid Work No Longer Dominant Policy of Fortune 100 Companies,” published here.
+Jean-Louis also contributed to the company’s print side as a reporter, working closely with editors to publish her first Bloomberg article, “Hybrid Work No Longer Dominant Policy of Fortune 100 Companies,” posted here.

 When Jean-Louis first arrived at FAMU, she was eager to take advantage of the many national media connections SJGC offers.
 She’s also participated in all levels of student media, from on-camera work to production to media management and in-depth writing.